Tunisia's main party holds street protest, escalating government row | Law-Order

 Tunisia's main party holds street protest, escalating government row

-Tunisia's biggest political party rallied tens of thousands of supporters in the capital on Saturday in a show of strength that could fuel a dispute between the president and prime minister that has paralysed the government.
-It is the biggest demonstration in Tunisia for years, and party faithful bussed in from across the country chanted "the people want to protect institutions" and "the people want national unity" as they marched in the centre of Tunis.
+Tunisia's biggest political party rallied an immense crowd of supporters in the capital on Saturday in a show of strength that could fuel a dispute between the president and prime minister that has paralysed the government.
+In one of the biggest demonstrations in Tunisia since the 2011 revolution, tens of thousands of party faithful marched through central Tunis chanting "the people want to protect institutions" and "the people want national unity".

 Tunisia's 2021 budget forecasts borrowing needs of 19.5 billion Tunisian dinars ($7.2 billion), including about $5 billion in foreign loans.
-It puts debt repayments due this year at 16 billion dinars.
 The country's credit rating has fallen since the coronavirus pandemic began and Tunisian credit default swaps - insurance against sovereign debt defaults - have soared in recent weeks, showing market concerns about its ability to raise funds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)